-Net cash provided by operating activities was \$60.3 million and \$47.2 million for 2015 and 2014, respectively, which was used to fund capital expenditures for opening new stores and daily operations.
+Net cash provided by operating activities was \$53.6 million and \$60.3 million for 2016 and 2015, respectively, which was used to fund capital expenditures for opening new stores and daily operations.
 We expect to continue to fund our capital expenditures and daily operations from our operating cash flows.
-As of December 31, 2015, we had cash of \$10.3 million and working capital of \$47.2 million.
+As of December 31, 2016, we had cash of \$6.1 million and working capital of \$36.0 million.

-We plan to continue to invest in strong customer service by leveraging our highly-trained staff from our existing store base to train new store staff, as well as employing our market manager program for all stores.
+We plan to continue to improve customer service by continuing to make investments in our highly-trained staff in existing stores, recruiting and training for new store staff, and leadership development of our market managers, store managers, senior assistant store managers and assistant store managers.
 We plan to continue to refine and implement a comprehensive strategy to grow our professional customer business.
-Finally, we plan to increase our existing store base by 8 to 12 percent during 2016.
+Finally, we plan to increase our existing store base by twelve to fifteen stores during 2017.